Asger Svendsen

-Asger Svendsen is a Danish performer and professor of bassoon and chamber music.
+Asger Svendsen (born 22 July 1942) is a Danish bassoonist.
+Apart from teaching at the RDAM, he became a professor at the Music Academy in Malmö, Sweden where he is in addition leader of the woodwind education.

 He was educated at the Royal Danish Academy of Music (RDAM) as a bassoonist and pianist.

-Apart from teaching at the RDAM, he is also professor at the Music Academy in Malmö, Sweden where he is in addition leader of the woodwind education.

 Has played in most major Danish orchestras, including being solo bassoonist in the Danish Radio Symphony Orchestra.